Arthroscopic Knee Surgery (Video Link - Loose Body Removal from Knee by Key Hole Surgery)

 - It is done with the patient under spinal or general anaesthesia.
-The circulation to the leg is blocked with the help of a broad rubber band like thing (tourniquet) on the thigh.
+The blood circulation to the leg is blocked with the help of a broad rubber band like thing (tourniquet) on the thigh.
 The knee is cleaned and draped as would be done for any other operation.
 A cut is made just below and outside the knee cap.
-Through this, the arthroscope is introduced, and a small video camera is attached to it.
+Through this, the arthroscope ( a kind of telescope) is introduced, and a small video camera is attached to it.
 Inside of the joint can be seen on a TV monitor.
 The arthroscope can be moved to different parts of the joint, and all the structures inside the joint are examined.
 The second cut is made on the inner side and below the knee cap, through which other instruments such as probe, cutters etc. can be introduced

 - Q 4.
 In what cases is arthroscopy beneficial?

 Today, most often, arthroscopy is performed for curative purpose when the diagnosis is already made clinically or by MRI.
 In some cases, where it has not been possible to reach a conclusive diagnosis, arthroscopy provides a very potent way of reaching a diagnosis.
 The following are some of the common procedures which can be performed arthroscopically: